Puerto Rican Poet | Giannina Braschi

 Giannina Braschi is a leading force in experimental literature and Latinx philosophy.
 She is an advocate for Puerto Rican independence and for liberations of all kinds.
 In recent years, her influence can be felt in far-ranging cultural spaces such as television comedy, comic book, graphic novel, chamber music, art and design, theater play, and ecologic urbanism.
 Read on about the myriad of adaptations and applications of her texts by other creators–including the Giannina Chair–in World Literature Today.

 The Puerto Rican author is the subject of Poets, Philosophers, Lovers: On the Writings of Giannina Braschi, an anthology edited by Frederick Luis Aldama and Tess O’Dwyer, with a preface by Ilan Stavans (University of Pittsburgh Press).
 This collection of essays, by fifteen scholars across diverse fields, celebrates Braschi as one of the most original and influential Latinx philosophers and poets in a generation.
 Since the 1980s, her linguistic and structural ingenuities, radical thinking, and humor have spanned the genres of theatre, poetry, fiction, essay, musical, manifesto, political philosophy, and spoken word.
+It is no wonder that CENTRO, the Journal of the Center for Puerto Rican Studies, calls Braschi “one of the most innovative writers of our time”.

 Logo Giannina Braschi